Rednexie/no-console.js/README.md

 - Comment the first block of code,
 - Uncomment the second block of code.

-If you want to log and block all of the suspected actions  EXCPECT RIGHT CLICK;
+If you want to log and block all of the suspected actions  EXCEPT RIGHT CLICK;
 - Comment the first block of code,
 - Uncomment the third block of code.

-If you want to log all of the suspected actions  EXCPECT RIGHT CLICK;
+If you want to log all of the suspected actions  EXCEPT RIGHT CLICK;
 - Comment the first block of code,
 - Uncomment the third block of code.